nicolafiorillo/tree_rust/README.md

-# Tree Rust
+# Binary Tree Rust

-A simple playground for tree-structures experimentation.
+A simple playground for binary tree-structures experimentation.

 Written in Rust.